GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 *  *title: string* - A unique name for the defined PropertyClass (e.g. 'dcterms:title')
 *  *description: MultilanguageText[]* - A human readable description of the data type for documentation purposes.
-*  *multiple: bool* - This flag indicates for the Property, that the property value can hold multiple values (muliple enumeration values or an array of primitive data).
+*  *multiple: bool* - This flag indicates for the Property, that the property value can hold multiple values (multiple enumeration values or an array of primitive data).
 *  *dataType* - This association references the used *DataType* for the ProperyClass.

 ### ResourceClass